The Story of Derryl Gabel

-Derryl Gabel, born in 1970, began playing guitar late in life (compared to most virtuoso’s) at the age of 15.
+Derryl Gabel, born in 1970, began playing guitar late in life (compared to most virtuosos) at the age of 15.
 His early influences included Eddie Van Halen, Victor Cross, George Lynch, Warren Demartini, Yngwie Malmsteen, Tony Macalpine, Greg Howe, Vinnie Moore, Paul Gilbert, Jason Becker, Marty Friedman, Derek Taylor, Eric Johnson, Steve Vai, Joe Satriani, Joey Tafolla, and Michael Lee Firkins.
-The early work of Derryl was firmly rooted in the Shrapnel style of Neo-Classical shred, yet there was more to his compositions than just ripping on scale after scale at 1,000 miles per hour.
-One of his earliest recorded works, "Victor”, had Derryl firmly in the league with the likes of Tony MacAlpine, Vinnie Moore and Yngwie Malmsteen.
+The early work of Derryl was firmly rooted in the Shrapnel style of Neo-Classical shred, yet there was more to his compositions than just ripping on a scale after scale at 1,000 miles per hour.
+One of his earliest recorded works, "Victor," had Derryl firmly in league with the likes of Tony MacAlpine, Vinnie Moore, and Yngwie Malmsteen.
 Derryl first introduced this track when he was just 17 years old.

-For 25 years now Derryl has studied and continues to be inspired by Greg Howe, Guthrie Govan, Allan Holdworth, Brett Garsed, Shawn Lane, Scott Henderson, Pat Metheny, Frank Gambale, and John McLaughlin.
-Some relatively new influences would be Tim Miller, Jonathan Kriesberg, Nico Stufano, Oz Noy, Chanan Hanspal, Scott Jones, Gustavo Assis-Brasil, and Rick Beato.
+For 25 years now, Derryl has studied and continues to be inspired by Allan Holdworth, Scott Henderson, Pat Metheny, Frank Gambale, and Greg Howe.

 Derryl has released two album's Visions & Dreams (Progressive Arts Music Label), Giant Steps, and has appeared as a guest soloist.
-He has also released many instructional and performance DVD’s, as well as three interactive guitar e-books.
-Recently, Derryl had the great honor of being selected by Dweezil Zappa to conduct seminars at the Music Masters Camp in New York.
+He has also released over 20 instructional and performance courses, as well as three interactive guitar e-books.
+In 2013 Derryl had the great honor of being selected by Dweezil Zappa to conduct seminars at the Music Masters Camp in New York.
 Derryl taught there along with Tom Quayle, David Wallimann, Oz Noy, Chris Buono, James Santiago, Matt Picone, and Dweezil.
-Derryl is currently composing a new album, working on another instructional DVD, giving online guitar lessons, and recording guest solos.